SEE ALSO

 BIBLICAL OLD TESTAMENT CHRONOLOGY

 Nearly all who know about the Biblical Scriptures have at one time wondered when Adam was created and when was the flood!
-Seems like a simple enough question, just add up the numbers in Genesis 5 and Genesis 11 and you have the dates: right?
+Seems like a simple enough question, just add up the numbers in Genesis 5 and Genesis 11 and you have the dates; right?
 Unfortunately it is not that simple!
 When one adds up the numbers it is usually assumed that the genealogies given are a continuous listing of fathers and the year and name of the first direct son, and that there is only one son of that name.
 We are told that each had many offspring, for example a tradition is that Adam and Eve had 33 sons and 23 daughters.
 The ancient Hebrew wording has no designation for grandfather, great grandfather, grandson, great grandson, etc..
-The son mentioned could possibly be a son who some how distinguished themself or was the most favored son and not the first son.
+The son mentioned could possibly be a son who some how distinguished them self or was the most favored son and not the first son.
 We all know of the custom in some families to have the same name for many generations and use designations like senior and junior or designations like I, II, III, etc..
 (In 12th Dynasty Egypt there were 4 kings named Amenem-het, 18th Dynasty had 4 Thutmoses and 4 Amenhoteps, and there were 11 Ramesses in the 19th and 20th Dynasties.
 Assyria had 4 kings named Shal-maneser.
 And in the Scriptures there were 2 Abimelech, 2 Jabin and 2 Enoch.)
 And to further complicate the matter we have number differences between the Masoretic text and the Septuagint translation due to possible transcription or translation differences.
 And also the Masoretic text omits Cainan ( or Kainan ) which the Septuagint includes in 11:12-13.
 However, Luke also includes Cainan in his genealogy which seems to support the Septuagint translation.

 Therefore, depending upon the preferred translation and interpretations of key passages by those doing the calculations we have greatly different end results.
 For the creation of Adam for instance different scholars have given us dates of 4,004 BC, 5,490 BC, 10,842 BC, and 12,028 BC as a few examples.
 And for the date of the flood 2,348 BC, 3,228 BC, 4,819 BC, and 5,799 BC are a few examples. ( see Appendix A ) The numbers from the Septuagint provide later dates than those of the Masoretic text.
 For millenniums the standard way was to assume that there was a direct father-son relationship for each name given and that the year given was the birth year of the direct son.
 From these calculations we get the lower values for the creation of Adam and the flood.
 But many students were not fully satisfied with these values since the archaeological evidences being uncovered did not seem to confirm these early dates.
 Then along came Harold Camping who proposed that unless it was obvious from the text that there was a direct father-son relationship, there was instead an ancestral relationship with the named descendant being born during the year of the death of the patriarch.
 This method gives the much later dates and seems to correlate more closely to the information being presented by archaeologists.
 But again these calculations did not seem to satisfy many since it deviated greatly from the standard interpretations of the Hebrew text.